carbonfive/mocha-server/README.md

 # mocha-server

-<code>mocha-server</code> mounts code and
-[mocha][mocha] tests so they can be run in browser, and can even run them headlessly with [mocha-phamtomjs][mocha-phantomjs] so they can  be part of your build process.
-Use it to run both frontend and backend javascript specs with mocha.
+Run your front-end [mocha][mocha] tests where they belong; in the browser! <code>mocha-server</code> automates compiling your tests into a web page so you don't have to.
+You can even run them them headlessly with [mocha-phamtomjs][mocha-phantomjs] so they can  be part of your build process.

 ## Installation